cloudera/terraform-provider-cdp/RESOURCES.md

  * Are fields correctly modeled? (optional, required, force new, etc)
 * Are there gaps compared to the UI?
 On Create?  (create, read, update)

+This resource needs to be documented.

 ### cdp_environments_id_broker_mappings

 It is an open question as to whether this is modelled correctly.
 If we stick with this model, this is complete with no known issues.

+This resource needs to be documented.

 ### cdp_datalake_aws_datalake